Travel.State.Gov >

 Step 3: Submit your Change of Status request to the Diplomatic Liaison Division in person or by mail.

-Requests Submitted in Person – Change of Status requests may be submitted at the Diplomatic Liaison Division's Diplomatic Reception Area, Mondays and Thursdays, excluding holidays, between 10:00 a.m. and 11:00 a.m.
+Requests Submitted in Person – Change of Status requests may be submitted at the Diplomatic Liaison Division's Diplomatic Reception Area, Mondays, Wednesdays and Fridays, excluding holidays, between 10:00 a.m. and 11:00 a.m.
 (Eastern Time).

 Directions - The Diplomatic Reception Desk is located at 600 19th Street N.W.
 Washington, D.C.
 20522